 Post-Coup Crackdowns: Despotic or Necessary?

-useful source are asking whether all this can be believed and is it a necessary response by Erdogan or a despotic move to crack down on political opponents.
+custom writer human services are asking whether all this can be believed and is it a necessary response by Erdogan or a despotic move to crack down on political opponents.
 The Middle East is aflame with Islamist civil wars in Syria, Iraq and Turkey could be next.
 Supporters of Erdogan are saying that this purge is necessary if Turkey is to survive.
 Turkey is an important ally of the United States and the second biggest military power in NATO.
 There have been rumblings in Turkey about a perceived lack of Western support for Erdogan’s government.
 Erdogan met with Russia’s President Putin recently in a move, which was seen as potentially inflammatory in the West.

 Turkey is a mix of secular and religious movements all vying for influence and control in a country located within a strongly Islamic region.
 Erdogan’s ruling party, the Justice and Development Party (AKP), is a centre right Sunni Muslim nationalistic political party.
 The Kurdish people in Turkey add another separatist dimension to this bubbling pot of conflicting political interests.
 Erdogan’s party have been in power for a decade and a half, during an increasingly volatile period in this region.
 The United States and coalition’s invasion of Iraq has done this part of the world no favours in the long term.